The safest way to avoid detection in stories is always, well, right under the enemy's nose — the last place they'll ever think to look.

-- In A Song of Ice and Fire Bran and his company hide from Theon Greyjoy by doubling back and hiding in the crypts under Winterfell.
+- Bran and his company had the same idea and hide from Theon Greyjoy by doubling back and hiding in the crypts under Winterfell.

 - Inverted in Buffy the Vampire Slayer: It is revealed that the Hellmouth is in fact located directly underneath the library where Buffy and the Scoobie Gang hang out and make their plans to stop the bad guys' plans.
-Given that The Master was trapped in the Hellmouth for all of the first season, it is thus inferred that the Big Bad had been hiding under the heroes' noses the whole time, though it never seems like he's aware of the fact.
+Given that The Master was trapped in the Hellmouth for all of the first season, it is thus implied that the Big Bad had been hiding under the heroes' noses the whole time, though it never seems like he's aware of the fact.